studentdotjs/javascriptAlgorithms/README.md

 1. Filter Primes from an Array.
 1. Remove Duplicates from an Array.
 1. Longest Sequence of Consecutive Zeroes.
+1. Reverse the Order of Words with Five Letters or More.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)